Buy a 'free' iPhone 13 with trade-in at Verizon, T-Mobile and AT&T: Everything you need to know

 - The list is a bit broader for the "up to $800 off" list.
 Eligible phones here include the iPhone 12 and 12 Mini, iPhone 11, and iPhone X/XR/XS/XS Max.
 You can also trade in a variety of Android phones including the Galaxy S20 and S21 lines, Note 10/Note 20 lines, Motorola Razr 5G and OnePlus 8 5G and 8T 5G.

 - Older devices can get up to $400 off a new iPhone.
-Full details can be found by clicking on Terms and conditions on T-Mobile's website.
+Full details can be found by clicking on Terms and conditions for the deal on T-Mobile's website.

 It is also worth noting that T-Mobile has added a new Magenta Max iPhone upgrade program it calls Forever Upgrade that will guarantee you "up to $800" back (up to $700 for the Mini, or less if you're buying an iPhone 12 today) in future trade-in credits.